Real Madrid news: 'It was the best memory of my career' - Jose Mourinho hails 'fantastic' tenure at Santiago Bernabeu | Goal.com

 "We had to prevent Barça from crushing us and that's why the Mestalla cup final is the most important.

 "From there nothing was the same.
-We won the league, the Super Cup, but nothing was like the [Cope del Rey] final.
+We won the league, the Super Cup, but nothing was like the [Copa del Rey] final.

 "Unfortunately, I didn't manage to win any of the three Champions League semi-finals [I took Madrid to]."